mjvamorim/tenant/README.md

 #Tenant  1.0.1
-This package provider a database tenant soluction which database connection is choice based on company/user select on login;
+This package provider a database tenant soluction which database connection is choice based on empresa/user select on login;

-The view company references de adminlte master view, then before install this package you must install : https://github.com/jeroennoten/Laravel-AdminLTE
+The view empresa references de adminlte master view, then before install this package you must install : https://github.com/jeroennoten/Laravel-AdminLTE